LOKESH467-eng/MYFIRSTREPO.1/README.md

 # MYFIRSTREPO.1
-this is mt first git repository
+this is my first git repository